raj03kumar/Data-Structures-and-Algorithm/README.md

 int main(){
     //binary to decimal
     string a="1111111101010101010101010110011";
     int dec=stoi(a,nullptr, 2); //or int dec=stoi(a,0,2);
+    /*
-    //if we change the base of the given string from 2 to 10 then it will return same string,
+    if we change the base of the given string from 2 to 10 then it will return same string,
-    //if 16 then it understands the input string as hexadecimal number and converts hexadecimal to integer. cout<<dec;
+    if 16 then it understands the input string as hexadecimal number and converts hexadecimal to integer.
+    */
+    cout<<dec;
     return 0;
 }